Maarti/CheatSheets/Game Making/Blender.md

 - or C to circle select (wheel to zoom)

 ### Manipulate :
-- G : grab (right clic = cancel)
+- G : grab (right click = cancel)
 - R : rotate (double R for free rotation mode)
 - S : scale
 - Alt + G/R/S : reset to origin
 - X : delete
-- the reticule when we left clic is the spawn point
+- the reticule when we left click is the spawn point
-- shift + A : add menu (or clic on the left menu)
+- shift + A : add menu (or click on the left menu)

 ### View :
 - H : hide object (alt+H unhide all) or use scene view on the top right